Eveng0413/Grader-Matching-System/README.md

 --Student view: After you are logged in as a student you can search through the course catalog and search by "Course Number" and get all the available Information that you need for that course and available sections.
    --Change Account Info button: Students can change their name, last name, and password and apply for instructor or admin access by clicking on this button.
    --Logout Button: By clicking this button the student will be logged out and will land on the login page.
    --Grader Application: The Student can select sections and their preferences for the availability(Mornings/Afternoon/Evening) and then apply for the grader position.
+And the student can review their old application after click grader application and they can modify their existed application by clicking "edit"
    --Information Button: The Student can add their availability in this section and also the courses they think they are qualified for being a grader.
 The availability can be taken into account by the admin when they look through applications.
    <img width="1369" alt="Screenshot 2023-12-03 at 8 19 27 PM" src="https://github.com/cse-3901-sharkey/2023-Au-Team-1-Lab-3/assets/89815958/cf881e06-d91e-49cf-a8ac-6e96fbf50208">